 A “Naturopath” is not the same thing as a licensed Naturopathic Doctor.

-Licensed naturopathic doctors, sometimes referred to as naturopathic physicians, are regulated at the state level to practice naturopathic medicine.
+Licensed naturopathic doctors are regulated at the state level to practice naturopathic medicine.
 Naturopathic medical students attend accredited, four-year, in-residence, naturopathic medical schools where they study biomedical sciences such as anatomy, physiology, biochemistry, pathology, and pharmacology.
 Their medical education incorporates the latest advances in science and natural approaches to illness prevention and management.
 Students complete a minimum of 4,100 hours of class and clinical training, including over 1,200 hours of hands-on, supervised, clinical training.

-State mandated regulatory bodies oversee standards of practice, complaints, and discipline for all licensed jurisdictions.
-Licensed naturopathic doctors also carry malpractice insurance and maintain a commitment to lifelong learning through continuing education.
+State-mandated regulatory bodies oversee standards of practice, complaints, and discipline for all licensed jurisdictions.
+Licensed naturopathic doctors carry malpractice insurance and maintain a commitment to lifelong learning through continuing education.
 These requirements are safeguards to ensure patients’ rights to quality naturopathic care.

 The exam required to qualify for naturopathic doctor licensure is administered by the North American Board of Naturopathic Examiners (NABNE).
 The Naturopathic Physicians Licensing Examinations (NPLEX) is a two-part examination.
 Only students and graduates from accredited or candidate naturopathic programs are eligible to sit for the NPLEX.